rayanjamshaid/Battleships/Readme.md

  ### Method
  1. - Clone the repository in your computer.
+    - Unzip the SFML folder. (you can clone a repository, you know how to unzip a file in you folder)
     - Go to Makefile
     - Change the paths in Makefile as specified
     ```bash